Calibration

 Click the Start Calculating button.

 (Optional) Export the calibration results by selecting Export Camera Calibration from the File menu.
-The results will be saved as s .cal file.
+The results will be saved as an .mcal file.

 Click Apply Results to accept the calibration.